Batara Immigration Law header image

 When the going gets tough, after all, the tough get going.

-Difficult cases have been a core component of our services, coast to coast, for nearly three decades. .
+Difficult cases have been a core component of our services, coast to coast, for three decades. .

 1. Requests For Evidence